-05

-connection at the -
+connection at the

 installation site.

 Hybrid Transformer Based in substation

 automation protocols

+х

-(IEC 61850 or IEC Х
+(IEC 61850 or IEC

 60870).

-ID Name Description Reference to mentioned use case objectives 1.1 System Average Calculates the annual average number of 1 Interruption power interruptions encountered by each Frequency Index end-user 1.2 System Average Calculates the average time duration of the 1 Interruption Duration power interruptions encountered by the Index end-users each year 1.6 Reduced energy KPI calculates the reduction of energy 2 curtailment of RES curtailment due to technical/operational and DER problems 1.7 Unbalance of the 3- Examines the quality of the power supplied 1,3 phase by measuring the supply voltage gap between the three phases which should be 120 deg 1.8 Peak Load Reduction Calculates the peak load reduction before 3 the IANOS implementation (baseline) and after its interventions (DSM programs and storage system management) 3.10 Financial benefit for Evaluates the total cost savings in euros 3 the end user for end-users per household due to the project interventions 3.11 Energy Poverty Assesses the change in percentage points 3 of (gross) household income spent on energy bills since the beginning until the end of the project 4.1 Increased system Indication of the ability of the system to 3 flexibility for energy respond to supply and demand in real time, players as a measure of the demand side participation in energy markets and in energy efficiency intervention since the beginning until the end of the project 4.2 Data privacy - Data This indicator analyses the extent to which 3 Safety & Level of regulations on data protection are followed Improvement and to which proper procedures to protect (Improved Data personal or private data are implemented Privacy) 4.5 Increased Reliability Measures the relative improvement in the 3 number of interruptions 5.1 People Reached Percentage of people in the target group 1,2,3 that have been reached and/or are activated by the project 7.1 Social Compatibility Refers to the extent to which the project's 1,2,3 solution fits with people's 'frame of mind' and does not negatively challenge people's values or the ways they are used to do things 7.2 Technical Examines the extent to which the smart grid 1,2,3 compatibility solutions fit with the current existing technological standards/infrastructures 7.3 Ease of use for end Provides an indication of the complexity of 1,2,3 users of the solution the implemented solution within the IANOS project for the end-users
+Reference to ID Name Description mentioned use case objectives 1.1 System Average Calculates the annual average number of 1 Interruption Frequency power interruptions encountered by each Index end-user 1.2 System Average Calculates the average time duration of the 1 Interruption Duration power interruptions encountered by the end- Index users each year 1.6 Reduced energy Calculates the reduction of energy curtailment 2 curtailment of RES and due to technical/operational problems DER 1.7 Unbalance of the 3- Examines the quality of the power supplied by 1,3 phase measuring the supply voltage gap between the three phases which should be 120 deg 1.8 Peak Load Reduction Calculates the peak load reduction before the 3 IANOS implementation (baseline) and after its interventions (DSM programs and storage system management) 4.1 Increased system Indication of the ability of the system to 3 flexibility for energy respond to supply and demand in real time, as players a measure of the demand side participation in energy markets and in energy efficiency intervention since the beginning until the end of the project 4.5 Increased Reliability Measures the relative improvement in the 3 number of interruptions 5.1 People Reached Percentage of people in the target group that 1,2,3 have been reached and/or are activated by the project 7.1 Social Compatibility Refers to the extent to which the project's 1,2,3 solution fits with people's 'frame of mind' and does not negatively challenge people's values or the ways they are used to do things 7.2 Technical compatibility Examines the extent to which the smart grid 1,2,3 solutions fit with the current existing technological standards/infrastructures 7.3 Ease of use for end Provides an indication of the complexity of the 1,2,3 users of the solution implemented solution within the IANOS project for the end-users